Nick Kyrgios: 2023–24: Australian Open withdrawal and injuries

-2025: Return to the Tour
+2025: Return to the Tour and Battle of the Sexes

 In November 2024, Nick Kyrgios announced his return to the tour, first at the World Tennis League event in Abu Dhabi in December 2024.
 This was followed by a headline appearance at the Brisbane International 2025 (where he was the 2018 champion).
 Kyrgios's first match as a wildcard was a doubles match with Novak Djokovic which they won in three close sets.
 It was intended to showcase the attraction of doubles as a crowd pleaser alongside the WTA 500 and ATP 250 also being played in Brisbane.

-Kyrgios's played Giovanni Mpetshi Perricard in his first round singles match at the Brisbane International.
+Kyrgios played Giovanni Mpetshi Perricard in his first round singles match at the Brisbane International.
 He lost in three tie-breakers, not once dropping his serve.
 Perricard served 36 aces in the match.
 Kyrgios's wrist injury needed attention during the match.
 Djokovic and Kyrgios lost their second round doubles match to the number one seeds, Mektic and Venus in a close match.
 In an interview after the match Kyrgios was cautious about his upcoming participation in singles at the Australian Open stating that although doing well, his wrist needed more recovery work.

-For the Australian Open in 2025 he had a protected ranking (PR) of 21.
+For the Australian Open in 2025, he had a protected ranking (PR) of 21.
 Although 21 is technically a seeded ranking, PR's do not play as seeds as they are returning from injury.

 In the singles first round, Kyrgios was drawn against Jacob Fearnley, and was defeated in three sets.
 Despite Kyrgios calling the trainer to attend to a recent abdominal injury, he was unable to take it to a fourth set.
 In his subsequent media interview, Kyrgios said that he had 'probably played his last singles match at the Australian Open'.
 Alicia Molik, Will Boucek and other retired players have urged him to keep playing doubles.
 In the doubles first round, Kyrgios played with Thanasi Kokkinakis, who he had won the AO doubles with in 2022.
 Kokkinakis had suffered a serious shoulder injury in his singles match against Jack Draper, but elected to play for the last time before shoulder surgery, alongside Kyrgios.
 They retired halfway through the match against Aleksandr Vukic and James Duckworth.